troyfigiel/monorepo/README.md

 - I can sync my persistent home files using Syncthing.
 I should not run Syncthing as root.
 The remaining persisted files and directories should be backed up with restic.
 There are fewer of them anyway and they are probably machine specific.
 - For extra precautions, I can decide to run Syncthing only in my local network.
 - I should run Syncthing as a home-manager service, not NixOS module.
 The home-manager service also has a tray option.
+- Should I make my /nix/persist a zfs file system?
+Then I can do roll-backs just as I would for Nix but on my data.
+Might be nice?
+Create a snapshot on boot.

 This requires first using impermanence as a home-manager module and moving over my persisted home directories and files to that module instead.